Life University Goes Green

 Georgia Clean Air Campaign

-In 2011, Life University was recognized by Georgia Governor Nathan Deal for taking action to improve the air quality in Georgia and reduce traffic congestion on the roads.
-Life University encourages and provides incentives for all students, faculty and staff to carpool, use public transportation and tele-commute whenever possible.
-As a partner in the Georgia Clean Air Campaign, our efforts helped to reduce the state-wide vehicle miles from Georgia roads and kept 700 tons of carbon monoxide pollution out of the air we breathe.
+In 2011, Life University was recognized by Georgia Governor Nathan Deal for taking action to improve the state’s air quality, and reduce traffic congestion on the roads.
+As a partner in the Georgia Clean Air Campaign, our efforts helped to reduce the vehicle miles spent on Georgia roads and kept 700 tons of carbon monoxide pollution out of our air.

 Making LIFE a Healthier Place to Live

 Tobacco use is the leading preventable cause of disease and death in the United States.
-Life University is addressing the number one health risk of today by instituting a campus-wide no smoking policy.
-In addition, many people are unaware of how smoking affects their heath and their ability to recover from illness.
-We hope this policy will educate and remind our faculty, staff and the community about the health risks linked with smoking.
+Life University is addressing today’s number one health risk by instituting a campus-wide “No Tobacco” policy.
+In addition, many people are unaware of how smoking affects their heath and ability to recover from illness, so we hope this policy will educate and remind our faculty, staff and the community about these health risks.

 All students, staff, faculty and visitors are prohibited from smoking, using, selling, free distributing and advertising tobacco products and electronic smoking devices (ex. e-cigarettes) in all facilities and on all University property, including University-owned vehicles and in any privately-owned vehicle parked or operated on University property.